-ORA-29400: The MQSeries MQI call "call\name" fails with reason code mqi\code Cause: An MQI call to a WebSphere MQ queue manager failed.
+ORA-29400: The WebSphere MQ MQI call "call_name" fails with reason code mqi code

+Cause: An MQI call to a WebSphere MQ queue manager failed.
 The gateway could not complete the current operation.

-Action: If call\name is MQOPEN and mqi\code is 2035, then do the following:
+Action: If call_name is MQOPEN and mqi_code is 2035, then do the following:

 - If the gateway is configured for the relaxed security model, then use the WebSphere MQ administrative command interface to grant sufficient message privileges to the user account that started the Oracle Net listener.
-These privileges allow the user to send and receive messages for the specified WebSphere MQ queue.
-Refer to IBM publications for more information. - If the gateway is configured for the strict security model, use the WebSphere MQ administrative command interface to grant message privileges to the user name specified in the CREATE DATABASE LINK statement.
-If no user name was specified in the CREATE DATABASE LINK statement, the privileges are granted to the current Oracle user ID.
+These privileges enable the user to send and receive messages for the specified WebSphere MQ queue. - If the gateway is configured for the strict security model, use the WebSphere MQ administrative command interface to grant message privileges to the user name specified in the CREATE DATABASE LINK statement.
+If no user name was specified in the CREATE DATABASE LINK statement, then the privileges are granted to the current Oracle user ID.
 These privileges enable the user to send and receive messages for the specified WebSphere MQ queue.
-Refer to IBM publications for more information.

-If call\name is MQOPEN, and if mqi\code is 2085, then verify that the queue that is specified in the WebSphere MQ profile exists at the WebSphere MQ queue manager that you are trying to access and that the queue name is correctly spelled and in the correct letter case.
+If call_name is MQOPEN, and if mqi_code is 2085, then verify that the queue that is specified on the WebSphere MQ profile exists at the WebSphere MQ queue manager that you are trying to access and that the queue name is correctly spelled in the correct letter case.

-See Also: Refer to IBM publications for more information on mqi\codes other than 2035 and 2085.
+See Also: Refer to IBM publications for more information on mqi_codes other than 2035 and 2085